 Sometimes you’ll need a backpack rather than just a cross body bag (day trips, long-haul flights, etc).
 For comfort and functionality, choose one with padded straps, waterproof fabric, side pockets for a water bottle, and lots of internal pockets.

-Pro Tip: If you’re going somewhere that will be really crowded, choose a backpack you can wear the wrong way round (on your front).
-It’s much more secure that way, but do check the straps work for that too.
-Choose a bag with proven anti-theft security functionality.
-Backpacks from Pacsafe and Bobby XD design have anti-theft features to keep your valuables safe, wherever you venture to.
+Pro Tip: If you’re going somewhere that will be crowded, choose a backpack you can wear the wrong way round (on your front).
+It’s more secure that way, but check if the straps work for that too and choose a bag with proven anti-theft security functionality.

 There are so many places you can pick up nasties on your hands when you’re travelling!
 A good hand sanitiser can kill 99.9% of germs and bacteria, and your hands will smell good too!
-I can’t travel without a bottle of hand sanitiser in my bag – especially since the Covid pandemic!
+I can’t travel without a bottle of hand sanitiser in my bag – especially since the pandemic!